-- Review of the accounts – any personal expenditure incurred by the director and paid for by the company must be allocated correctly, i.e. an allowable expense where it forms part of the director’s remuneration package and charged to the director’s loan account.
-Account headings should be reviewed to identify director’s personal expenditure which has not been treated correctly.
+- Review of the accounts – any personal expenditure incurred by the director and the company pays for it must be correctly allotted, i.e. an allowable expense where it forms part of the director’s remuneration package and invoice to the director’s loan account.
+Account headings should be reviewed to identify the director’s personal expenditure which has not been treated correctly.

 - Loans to participators – under the close company rules, tax (section 455 tax) is charged at 32.5% on loans to directors who are also shareholders where the loan remains outstanding nine months and one day after the end of the accounting period.
 Review overdrawn loan accounts to check whether the company is liable to pay section 455 tax.

-- Review of expenses and benefits – where a director is provided with anything other than pay, it may need to be reported to HMRC as a benefit in kind on form P11D.
-Review expenses and benefits for taxable items that may have been missed.
+- Assessment of expenses and benefits – where a director is gets anything other than pay, HMRC needs to know as a benefit in kind on form P11D.
+Analyze expenses and benefits for taxable items that may have been missed.
 It should be noted that if the director’s loan account balance exceeds £10,000 at any point in the tax year, a benefit in kind charge will arise on the loan unless the director pays interest at a rate that is at least equal to the official rate (2.5% since 6 April 2017).

 - Self-assessment – check whether the director needs to send a self-assessment return.
 The directors’ loan accounts toolkit states that “Company directors do not need to send a tax return unless that have other taxable income that needs to be reported, or if HMRC has sent a notice to file a return”.

 - Record keeping – good keeping is essential.
-Poor records may mean expenditure is missed or allocated incorrectly.
+Poor records may mean expenditure is missing or handout incorrectly.

-The toolkit features as useful checklist which can be completed to make sure that nothing is overlooked.
+The toolkit features a useful checklist that can be complete to make sure that nothing slips up.
 The checklist contains a helpful link to HMRC guidance.